Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 ```

 The runtime for this is O(m + n) where m is the number of nodes, and n is the edges.
 We expect n >>m, so this reduces to O(n)

-# Arrays and Strings

-## Strings

-## Array and String problems
-Many array and string problems require the use of additional temporary data structures to acheive the most efficient solution.
-In languages where strings are objects, it may be more efficient to convert the string to an array than to process it directly as a string.

 # Recursion